-lives in the Atlanta area, where, besides occasional teaching in local seminaries, he works as an independent scholar, writer, and retreat leader.
+lives in the Atlanta area, where he works primarily as an independent scholar, writer, and workshop and retreat leader.
 He and his wife belong to the Atlanta Mennonite Fellowship and to Oakhurst Baptist Church.
 He is also an Associate of the Order of Ecumenical Franciscans.

 is Professor of Theology at Creighton University and holds the John C. Kenefick Faculty Chair in the Humanities.
 Wright is the author of fifteen books, the most recent of which is The Lady of the Angels and Her City: A Marian Pilgrimage.
 She and her husband, Roger Bergman, are the parents of three and grandparents of three.